ASafarzadeh/Subfind3r/README.md

 ![ScreenShot](https://github.com/ASafarzadeh/Subfind3r/blob/main/demo.png?raw=true)

-Subfind3r is a improved version of [Sublist3r by aboul3la](https://github.com/aboul3la/Sublist3r) Since it has some problems in some of its functionalities, and also to make the chance for community to Contribute to a powerfull and fast Subdomain enumeration tool.
+Subfind3r is an improved version of [Sublist3r by aboul3la](https://github.com/aboul3la/Sublist3r) Since it has some problems in some of its functionalities, and also to make the chance for community to Contribute to a powerfull and fast Subdomain enumeration tool.

 ### Installation